 When Jan Shaw of Mora, Minnesota first started experiencing pain in her knee, a visit to her primary care provider showed arthritis, bone spurs and disappearing cartilage.
 For a while, cortisone shots were able to keep the pain manageable—but when the shots stopped working, her provider raised the option of knee surgery.
 “They don’t ever tell you what to do,” Shaw explained, “They just always ask you if you want to.”
-Shaw made the decision to commit to knee surgery and her doctor referred her to Dr. Holien, an orthopedic surgeon at Welia Health.
+Shaw decided to commit to knee surgery and her doctor referred her to Dr. Holien, an orthopedic surgeon at Welia Health.

 At the pre-operation appointment, Dr. Holien went over the entire process of replacement, including the role of the new Mako robot that aids the surgeon in precisely executing the surgical plan.
 “That was comforting to hear,” she said, “I mean, it was so exact.”
 And when she went in for a CT scan of the knee and ankle, she was reassured by the competence and communication of the staff.
 She explained, “Those people were so kind… I was in and out in a flash and they just explained everything.
 You’re never confused about what you’re doing there.”